What are Northern Ireland's Covid-19 rules now?

 Social distancing

-One of the first measures introduced when the pandemic took hold last March, businesses and people had to rapidly adjust to keeping their distance.
+As one of the first measures introduced when the pandemic took hold last March, businesses and people have had to rapidly adjust to keeping their distance.

-The legal requirement for social distancing outdoors no longer exists in Northern Ireland.
+Now, the legal requirement for social distancing outdoors no longer exists in Northern Ireland.

-However indoor premises such as restaurants and workplaces are still required to comply with at least 1m (3ft).
+However indoor premises such as restaurants, shops and indoor attractions are still required to comply with at least 1m (3ft).

 That rule has already been removed in the rest of the UK, but guidance remains that people should socially distance where possible, and in places like hospitals and schools, the rules differ again.